shift72/core-template/.github/pull_request_template.md

 - 🖥 [Desktop](http://www.zeplin.io/????)

 ## Description of work
-This is a description of the feature or bug, including any detail not in the ADO card that is required to understand the work.
+This is a description of the feature or bug.

 ## Edge cases/Caveats/Known issues
 - Edge case 1